jguglielmi/OASIS/readme.txt

 OASIS
-(Open Agile Source Integrated Suite)
+(Open Automated Source Integrated Suite)

 OASIS is an open source, Java based, and platform independent FitNesse plugin that allows testers and developers the ability to automate tests using a variety of different tools quickly and with ease.
 Built around the Xebium framework, OASIS seeks to increase the capabilities of testing by adding in thick client and load testing support.